Bryan Edward Hill: Career

-Hill was hired by Top Cow Productions to expand the Witchblade universe by writing the trade paperback Broken Trinity:Pandora's Box with former Top Cow Productions editor Rob Levin.
+Hill was hired by Top Cow Productions to expand the Witchblade universe by writing the trade paperback Broken Trinity: Pandora's Box with former Top Cow Productions editor Rob Levin.
 Hill later wrote the book 7 Days from Hell for Top Cow Productions, and was later hired to adapt it into a screenplay.
 He also co-wrote Netherworld, a comic book, for Heroes and Villains.
 He co-wrote the comic book Postal with Matt Hawkins, which began publication in 2015.
 He began writing it by himself at issue #12.

 In 2013, Hill began work on several feature screenplays, including the action-thriller Gone, sold to Universal Studios.
 He wrote the screen adaptation of the video game series Just Cause 2 (Square Enix).
 He has since worked on series such as Ash vs Evil Dead and Titans.

-Hill has acted as a consultant on popular culture, narrative communication, and media consumption to PepsiCo, JP Morgan Chase, M&M Mars, Unilever, and Chiat/Day.
-Hill has written articles for the Thinktopia: NewIdeas Blog.

 On June 27, 2018, Hill took over as writer for Detective Comics, for the DC character Batman, for a five issue arc titled On the Outside.
-This arc set up for a new volume of Batman and the Outsiders written by Hill, to be released in December 2018, starring Batman, Katana, Black Lightning, Cassandra Cain, and Duke Thomas.
+This arc set up for a new volume of Batman and the Outsiders written by Hill, released in December 2018, starring Batman, Katana, Black Lightning, Cassandra Cain, and Duke Thomas.

+In 2019, he began working with Marvel on a Killmonger miniseries.

+In 2024, he began to write Ultimate Black Panther with art by Stefano Caselli.